Wrestling / CAW Leagues

-- Video Game Championship Wrestling — A newer, live-streamed CAW League that has quickly gained a good deal of popularity and Internet media coverage.
-It has the distinction of being one of the few original shows on Twitch that is neither an eSports competition or a Let's Play series.
+- Video Game Championship Wrestling — A live-streamed CAW League that has the distinction of being one of the few original shows on Twitch that is neither an eSports broadcast or a Let's Play series.

 Tropes that apply to CAW Leagues:

 - Author Appeal: While most fed owners tend to push their personal favorites, Mercurius of NGW/VWF takes this to a new level with Ami Mizuno from Sailor Moon.
 Not only does he regularly push her to the moon, he makes it obvious the reason is because he's sexually attracted to her.
 It's gotten to the point where he has made several unintentionally hilarious (and now infamous) NGW segments featuring himself having romantic encounters with a text-to-speech voiced Ami.

 - Author Avatar: In all honestly, its harder to find leagues that don't have this going.